tanoconsulting/euts/README.md

 A: certainly there are.
 Ones that I know of are f.e. https://github.com/Plopix/symfony-bundle-app-wrapper and https://github.com/g1a/composer-test-scenarios

-Q: How are you testing this Test Stack itself?
+Q: Are you testing this Test Stack itself?

 A: Inception!!!
+In fact, yes, we strive to test it using Github Actions